Psychotherapy FAQs: Frequently Asked Questions about The Pulse

 Yes, we offer virtual therapy sessions for those who prefer the flexibility of online appointments or are unable to attend in person.
 Virtual therapy can be a convenient option, especially for individuals in remote areas or with busy schedules.
 All online sessions are conducted securely through encrypted platforms.

 You will receive an email with forms to complete prior to your first session.
 This will include personal demographic information, the reason for your visit, and a few background questions.
-You will also be asked for a credit card on file, insurance information and to complete consent forms.
-We will go over all of the forms in your first session but completing them ahead helps to get started in the first session.
+You will also be asked for a credit card on file, insurance information, and to complete consent forms.
+We will go over all of the forms in your first session, but completing them ahead helps to get started in the first session.

 Yes, we are registered to accept NIHB clients.
 The NIHB program provides eligible First Nations and Inuit clients with up to 22 hours of mental health counselling per calendar year with an eligible provider.